 Try it yourself first.
-Body-oriented and psychological therapist should be knowledgeable of emerging best practices and preferably received and benefited from the therapy proposed (van der Kolk, 2015).
+Body-oriented trauma-informed therapist should be knowledgeable of emerging best practices and preferably received and benefited from the therapy proposed (van der Kolk, 2015).

-Interview a number of body-oriented therapists.
-There is no one "treatment of choice" for trauma; a therapist who states his or her particular method is the only answer is suspect of being an ideologue, rather than somebody who is interested in making sure that the client gets well (Van der Kolk, 2015).
+There is no one "treatment of choice" for trauma.
+A therapist who states his or her particular method is the only answer is suspect of being an ideologue, rather than somebody who is interested in making sure that the client gets well.
+(Van der Kolk, 2015).
+Interview other body-oriented therapists and create a referral list of qualified psychological and body-oriented practitioners.

-Inquire about training and supervision of the body-oriented therapist.
-It is important that body oriented therapists have adequate skills for working with emotional and psychological issues should they arise, and adequate supervision to provide professional support and guidance when working intensely with clients who are in trauma recovery.
-Supervision from a psychotherapist with trauma expertise (ideally a body-psychotherapist who is familiar with somatic issues) can provide the professional support and guidance needed (Price, 2014).
+Obtain training and supervision specifically for body-oriented therapists.
+It is important that body-oriented therapists have adequate skills for working with emotional and psychological issues should they arise, and adequate supervision to provide professional support and guidance when working intensely with clients who are in trauma recovery.
+Supervision from a trained supervisor/psychotherapist with trauma expertise (ideally a body-psychotherapist who is familiar with somatic issues) can provide the professional support and guidance needed (Price, 2014).

 Give your client a choice.
 Based on the reviewed literature, touch is more beneficial for some clients than others.
-It is important that both the psychological and bodyoriented therapist have a clear rationale for using an intervention, and willing to refer/change therapy if client is not benefitting.
+It is important that both the psychological and body-oriented therapist have a clear rationale for using an intervention, and is willing to refer/change therapy if client is not benefitting.